Uranium ore: Alternate scheme

-The IAEA classification scheme works well, but is far from ideal, as it does not consider that similar processes may form many deposit types, yet in a different geological setting.
+The IAEA classification scheme works well but is far from ideal, as it does not consider that similar processes may form many deposit types, yet in a different geological setting.
 The following table groups the above deposit types based on their environment of deposition.

 Deposit types (IAEA Classification)

 Unconformity-related deposits

 Unconformity-type uranium deposits host high grades relative to other uranium deposits and include some of the largest and richest deposits known.
 They occur in close proximity to unconformities between relatively quartz-rich sandstones comprising the basal portion of relatively undeformed sedimentary basins and deformed metamorphic basement rocks.
 These sedimentary basins are typically of Proterozoic age, however some Phanerozoic examples exist.

 Phanerozoic unconformity-related deposits occur in Proterozoic metasediments below an unconformity at the base of overlying Phanerozoic sandstone.
-These deposits are small and low-grade (Bertholene and Aveyron deposits, in France).
+These deposits are small and low-grade (e.g., Bertholene and Aveyron deposits in France).

-The two most significant areas for this style of deposit are currently the Athabasca Basin in Saskatchewan, Canada, and the McArthur Basin in the Northern Territory, Australia.